Research changelog

 • We learned that the silence after practice is not a judge.

-• We learned that the family of models built around this frontier shares one move that should now be challenged: the claim that continuity, custody...
+• We learned that the family of models built around this frontier shares one move that should now be challenged, the claim that continuity, care.

 • We learned that the question after practice is part of the practice, not a neutral window.